Minye Kyawswa: Pegu province

 Minye Kyawswa wrote to Minkhaung that Razadarit had not returned to Pegu, and that the time to attack was now.
 Minkhaung tried to dissuade his son that it might be a trap.
 The king ordered Viceroy Thihathu of Prome and Gov. Thado of Mohnyin to launch an attack on Fort Sayat, via Toungoo from the north.
 Before the attack on Sayat could be carried out, Minye Kyawswa launched an attack on both Syriam (Thanlyin) and Dagon (Yangon).

 However, the planned attack on Sayat would be delayed as Chinese forces invaded from the north.
 Minkhaung managed to send an army which forced the Chinese army to retreat.
 Meanwhile, Razadarit returned to Pegu in January/February 1415.
 The Chinese threat forced Minkhaung to cut down on the size of the army to Sayat, sending just 1000 troops.
 After Thihathu's enfeebled attack on Sayat, Razadarit turned his attention to the Dala–Syriam theater.
 On 22 February 1415, the Pegu command drew up a plan to fight Minye Kyawswa; eight days later, on 2 March 1415, Razadarit himself led the army to the front.

 Battle of Dala

+Hanthawaddy soldiers captured Minye Kyawswa after the Battle of Dala.
+An illustration from Rachathirat, a Thai version of Razadarit Ayedawbon, 1946 printed edition.

 The Hanthawaddy command had planned to fight on the astrologically chosen date of Wednesday, 4th waxing of Late Tagu 776 ME (Wednesday, 13 March 1415).
 That day, Hanthawaddy forces led by three sons of Razadarit—Binnya Dhammaraza, Binnya Ran I and Binnya Kyan—approached modern Dala–Twante.
 Minye Kyawswa pulled back from his siege of Syriam to meet the enemy forces.
 His brother Min Nyo was his deputy.
 Minye Kyawswa on the back of his favorite elephant Nga Chit Khaing led the charge.
 He broke through several enemy lines but was soon surrounded.
 His elephant, which had been severely wounded, flung him off.
 Though heavily wounded, the crown prince of Ava refused treatment, and died shortly after.
 He was 24.